rohanyh101/multiplayer-mode-usage-web-service/README.md

 - Redis: `redis://redis:6379`
 - gRPC Service: Accessible via port `50051`.

+## Test Commands
+- All the gRPC Test Commands are in the `grpc.txt` file of the repo just copy and paste see the responses accordingly, [here](grpc.txt)

 ### Docker Compose Services
 - **multiplayer**: Runs the gRPC service.
 Built using a multi-stage Dockerfile.